Marion McCain Building

 Marion McCain Building 2197

 - Activism and Social Justice

 - COVID-19 Stigma

 - Ph.D.
 Simon Fraser University

-I also explore the role of sport for development, with special attention to Cuba, and how this facilitates comprehensive development as well as organized forms of resistance.
+Other areas of research include sport for development with special attention to Cuba, and how this facilitates comprehensive development.

 At the moment I am currently working on the following projects:

 - The impacts of climate change and health in pacific island countries)